drdreo/ng-universal-hashing-demo/README.md

+This is a fork from: https://github.com/mzuccaroli/universal-multisite-multilanguage

-# Angular Universal Multisite Multilanguage Starter
+# Angular Universal Multisite Multilanguage Bug replication

 This repo demonstrates the use of Angular Universal Server-side Rendering applied to a multilanguage and multisite application
 Starting from a simple application codebase it automatically generates two parallel sites with differents assets and contens